-CA may bypass 3 cabinet members
+CA may bypass 3 Cabinet members

 The panel also was not able to tackle the appointment of Taguiwalo.

-There were three sworn opposition submitted to the committee by Kabayan Partylist Rep. Harry Roque, ACTS OFW Partylist Rep. Aniceto Bertiz 3d and Restituto Mendoza, questioning Ubial’s fitness to head the DOH.
+There were three sworn opposition submitted to the committee by Kabayan Partylist Rep. Harry Roque, ACTS OFW Partylist Rep. Aniceto Bertiz 3rd and Restituto Mendoza, questioning Ubial’s fitness to head the DOH.

 But it was only Roque who was able to present his opposition.
 He cited several reasons why the appointments body should not confirm Ubial, who according to him has a propensity to lie to hide her incompetence.